lzfelix/evolving-ncrf/README.md

 ### 5. Learning and evaluating ensembles with GA and GP

-In order to complete this step the following prerequisites must be fulfilled within the folder `metaheuristics`:
+In order to complete this step the following prerequisites must be fulfilled within the folder `metaheuristics/`:

 * Install the [LibOPT](https://github.com/jppbsi/libopt) library:
   * Just clone the repository and run `make`;